-Here, plaintiff argues that both Aguirre and Porter instruct that evidence that demonstrates police fabrication of a confession is admissible.
-Plaintiff concedes that the three-plaintiff scenario in Aguirre allowed the inference of fabrication to be easily drawn, but maintains that neither that case nor Porter require that a "real" killer's subsequently-obtained confession can support an inference of fabrication (and thus malice) in only the limited situation of multiple plaintiffs.
-He argues that, here, the jury ought to have decided whether to draw an inference of fabrication from the fact that plaintiff's alleged confession was wrong.
-Without the Outlaw evidence, the jury had no opportunity to evaluate how inaccurate plaintiff's confession was and, therefore, had no opportunity to infer malice from a police fabrication.
-Plaintiff also attempts to distinguish Porter by arguing that the malice theory in that case is different than in the present suit.
-According to plaintiff, unlike Porter, he never argued that defendants acted maliciously in initiating criminal proceedings against him because they had reason to suspect that Miller and Schneider had committed the crimes.
-Rather, he concedes that, when they were interrogating him, there was no evidence that defendants were aware of Miller and Schneider's involvement.
-Plaintiff maintains that the Outlaw evidence was relevant to his claim because, as in Aguirre, it allowed the jury to infer that the police engaged in wrongdoing and fabricated a confession and that Porter held that such testimony was admissible.
+¶ 129 Here, plaintiff argues that both Aguirre and Porter instruct that evidence that demonstrates police fabrication of a confession is admissible.
+Plaintiff concedes that the three-plaintiff scenario in Aguirre allowed the inference of fabrication to be easily drawn, but he maintains that neither that case nor Porter indicates that a "real" killer's subsequently obtained confession can support an inference of fabrication (and thus malice) in only the limited situation of multiple plaintiffs.
+He argues that, here, the jury ought to have decided whether to draw an inference of fabrication from the fact that plaintiff's alleged confession was inaccurate.
+Without the Outlaw evidence, the jury had no opportunity to evaluate how inaccurate plaintiff's confession was and, therefore, had no opportunity to infer malice from police fabrication.
+Plaintiff also attempts to distinguish Porter by arguing that the malice theory in that case was different from that in the present suit.
+According to plaintiff, unlike in Porter, he never argued that defendants initiated criminal proceedings against him maliciously because they had reason to suspect that Miller and Schneider had committed the crimes.
+Rather, he concedes that, when they were interrogating him, there was no evidence that defendants were aware of Miller's and Schneider's involvement.
+Plaintiff maintains that the Outlaw evidence was relevant to his claim because, as in Aguirre, it would have allowed the jury to infer that the police engaged in wrongdoing and fabricated a confession, and he maintains that Porter held that such evidence was admissible.